 Drugs and Alcohol at Work - Managing Reasonable Suspicion

 Under Section 13(1)b the Safety, Health and Welfare at Work Act 2005 all employees must ensure that they are not under the influence of an intoxicant (defined as including drugs and alcohol and any combination of drugs or of drugs and alcohol) to the extent that he or she is in such a state as to endanger his or her own safety, health or welfare at work or that of any other person.
 Employers may prevent employees from reporting for or being on duty under the influence of intoxicants.

-The Institution of Occupational Health Members (IOSH) will be able to allocate CPD points to this course at the rate of 3 points per day.
+The Institution of Occupational Safety and Health (IOSH) members will be able to allocate CPD points to the course at the rate of 3 points per course day

 Fees: €125 per delegate to a minimum of 10 for full day training